aibarna96/adv_mla_at1/README.md

 # basnet_aibarna-24585717-best_model.py

 This code file "basnet_aibarna-24585717-best_model.py" is part of the Advanced Machine Learning Applications assignment (AT1) for the course.
 It contains the implementation of a machine learning model for a specific task.
-If you are interested in other experiments performed for this task go to notebooks folder.

 ## Introduction
 This code file is developed for a machine learning task.
 It includes data loading, exploratory data analysis (EDA), data preprocessing, feature selection, and model building.
 The goal is to train and evaluate a predictive model using the provided dataset.
+If you are interested in other experiments performed for this task go to notebooks folder use code: cd adv_mla_at1/reports to navigate to the folder.

+## Experimentation reports
+All of the experimentation reports are inside the reports folder use code: cd adv_mla_at1/reports to navigate to the folder.

 ## Getting Started
 To use this code file, you should have Python and the necessary libraries installed on your system.
 You can install the required libraries using the following command: